sybrew/the-seo-framework/readme.txt

 **For everyone - About Social Image selection:**

 * A new settings has been added to every post, page and applicable custom post type that allows you to select your social image.
-* This social image automatically gets cropped according to Facebook's Open Graph Guidelines.
+* This social image automatically gets cropped per Facebook's Open Graph Guidelines.
 * The default "aspect ratio" for the cropper is automatically set, we recommend not changing this aspect ratio.
 * You can manually fill in the image URL as well.
 However, this will disable pre-emptively caching of the image on the Social Site as we then can't calculate the size.

-**SEO tip of the Update:**
+**SEO tip of the Update - Know your Knowledge:**

 * Not all SEO techniques are actively used on Google outside of the United States.
 * For example, the Site Name Schema.org script might not have any effect.